Vittorio Sella

 Friday – Sunday from 10:00 to 19:00

-Fondazione Sella presents a wide selection of modern prints taken from negatives made by Vittorio Sella during his thirty years of activity in the high mountains.
-It is an excursus starting from the first photographs taken in the mountains of Biella, to then move on to those of the main Alpine and extra-European groups immortalized by him.
-A mountaineering photographer, he was among the first to introduce the practice of photography in the high mountains, creating images of great documentary and artistic value.
-His photographs always show the high level of quality, the wise synthesis between aesthetic research and storytelling, the high technical expertise, the balanced sense of perspective and dominant lines, the construction of the frame for articulated scenarios, with contrasts of light and dark, very fine gradations of tones and shades in the gray scale or particular toning and coloring.
-Vittorio Sella’s vision is placed between positivism and a romantic feeling of nature.
-In him, love for art and for the mountains, technical ability as a photographer and as a mountaineer merge and integrate into a single whole, from which derives the perfection of his work also guaranteed by the use of large format negatives (30×40 cm and later 20×25 and 18×24 cm).
-As he himself wrote in 1890 after his first trip to the Caucasus: Taking photographs in the Alps has greatly increased my love for the mountains.
-Every day I have before my eyes the various aspects of nature in the high regions and I learn to appreciate their beauty better.
-The changing effects of light, the fog, the shadows remind me and make me feel the harmony of the sky with the terrestrial landscape.
-I see the vision of a moment fixed on paper, I recognize the scenes that I had not been able to admire in detail in real life […] Photography helps to choose, specify and even idealize the elements that can make up a beautiful Alpine scene.
+Sella Foundation presents a wide selection of modern prints from negatives made by Vittorio Sella during his 30 years in the high mountains.
+It is an excursus starting from the first photographs taken in the Biella mountains, and then moving on to those of the main Alpine and non-European groups he immortalised.
+A mountaineer photographer, he was among the first to introduce the practice of photography in the high mountains, producing images of great documentary and artistic value.
+In his photographs, the high level of quality is always evident, the skilful synthesis between aesthetic research and storytelling, the high technical skill, the balanced sense of perspective and dominant lines, the construction of the frame for articulated scenarios, with contrasts of light and dark, very fine gradations of tones and shades in the grey scale or particular shading and colouring.
+Vittorio Sella’s vision lies somewhere between positivism and a romantic feeling for nature.
+In him, love for art and the mountains, technical ability as a photographer and as a mountaineer merge and integrate into a single whole, from which derives the perfection of his work guaranteed by the use of large format negatives (30×40 cm and later 20×25 and 18×24 cm).
+As he himself wrote in 1890 after his first trip to the Caucasus: Taking photographs in the Alps has greatly increased my love of mountains.
+Every day I have an eye on the various aspects of nature in the high regions and learn to better appreciate their beauty.
+The changing effects of light, mists, shadows remind me and make me feel the harmony of the sky with the earth’s landscape.
+I see the vision of a moment fixed on paper, I recognise scenes that I had not been able to admire in detail in real life […] Photography helps to choose, specify and even idealise the elements that can make up a beautiful alpine scene.

 BIOGRAPHY